manuelarte/golangci-lint-linter/RULES.md

 </tbody>
 </table>

-### Experimental: GCI013: Fields are sorted by, default, enabled, disabled
+## Experimental: GCI013: Fields are sorted by: default, enabled, disabled, exclusions

 The expected order for the `linters` field is: